 For then you will make your way prosperous, and then you will have great success.
 Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.“

-Biblical Demonstrations of The Law of Attraction It’s very important to remember the law of attraction is not the end all, but is just a means to an end; And God does, of course often use ‘means’ to accomplish His purposes.
-Below are a few examples of biblical accounts that demonstrate or at least include the law of attraction as part of the means in which God’s order prevails:
+It’s very important to remember the law of attraction is not the end all, but is just a means to an end; And God does, of course often use ‘means’ to accomplish His purposes.
+Below are a few examples of biblical accounts that demonstrate, or at least include the law of attraction as part of the means in which God’s order prevails:

 Jacob, the patriarch of Israel, is a perfect example (despite his blunders) of someone who may be included in the “Everything He Touches Turns to Gold” list.
 Below are some examples of how, in his faith and under God’s sovereign order, the element of the law of attraction was working so that Jacob prospered greatly in his life: